 This tasty stew recipe comes from Midwest Foodie.
 I love the flavor profile of this stew plus it is full of health promoting kale, beans, garlic and sun dried tomatoes.

 1 yellow onion, diced

 1 cup of sliced carrot

 6 cloves of garlic, minced

 2 tablespoons of tomato paste

-½ cup of sun dried tomatoes (from bag)
+½ cup of sun dried tomatoes (from a bag, not in oil)

 1 can or 2 cups of cooked great northern beans